Image Can Bring Your Memory Back: A Novel Multi-Modal Guided Attack against Image Generation Model Unlearning: Experimental Setup

 \subsection{Datasets}

 We evaluate our method on four unlearning tasks: 1) Nudity, 2) Van Gogh-style, 3) Object-Church, and 4) Object-Parachute to ensure a thorough examination of unlearned models' vulnerabilities.
-As multi-modality image generation needs the text and image at the same time, we first collect a reference image with the sensitive content by Flux-Uncensored-V2~\cite{FluxUnV2} (nudity, church, and parachute) and stable diffusion v2.1~\cite{SDV21} (van Gogh) with a given text prompt for each task (as shown in Table~\ref{tab:text_seed_image_table}), and then we adopted the text prompts used in UnlearnDiffAtk~\cite{eccv/UnlearnDiffAtk} as the text prompts for each task, the details of these prompts are as follows: \begin{itemize} \item \textbf{Nudity:} The Inappropriate Image Prompts (I2P) dataset~\cite{cvpr/SLD} is involved, which contains a diverse set of prompts leading to unsafe or harmful content generation, including nudity.
-The number of prompts is 142.
+Since multi-modal image generation consumes both text and image, we first collect a reference image with the sensitive content, note that these reference image can be soured from any place as it contain the target content, such as generated by generative models, internet, or make it with other tools.
+In this paper, we use the generative manner to get such reference image, specifically by Flux-Uncensored-V2~\citep{FluxUnV2} (nudity, church, and parachute) and stable diffusion v2.1~\citep{SDV21} (van Gogh) with a given text prompt for each task (as shown in Table~\ref{tab:text_seed_image_table}), where the used text prompt are to be used for attacking.
+We then adopted the text prompts used in UnlearnDiffAtk~\citep{eccv/UnlearnDiffAtk} as the text prompts for each task, the details of these prompts are as follows: \begin{itemize} \item \textbf{\textit{Nudity}:} The dataset for this task are I2P, MMA, and ART.
+Inappropriate Image Prompts (I2P) dataset~\citep{cvpr/SLD} is involved, which contains a diverse set of prompts leading to unsafe or harmful content generation, including nudity, we use the 142 nudity related prompts filtered by UnlearnDiffAtk~\citep{eccv/UnlearnDiffAtk}.
+MMA~\citep{cvpr/MMADiffusion} is 1000 adversarial optimized text prompts used to attack safe-checker of stable diffusion models.
+We also adopt the benign red-teaming dataset ART~\citep{nips/ART}, which is automatically collected by ART framework from the Lexica gallery and focuses on benign prompts that still trigger harmful generations in text-to-image models.
+In addition to the above datasets, we also adopt the benign red-teaming benchmark introduced by ART.~\citep{nips/ART}, which are collected (safe prompt, unsafe image) pairs from the Lexica gallery and focuses on benign prompts that still trigger harmful generations in text-to-image models.
+We use nudity-related prompts in our experiments.